 Interviewer: Responding to an older adult's fall rehabilitation and next steps.
 Dr. Natalie Sanders is an expert in recovering from falls.
 She works at University of Utah Geriatrics Clinic.
 And Dr. Sanders I imagine this could be a little scary for someone and their loved ones because falls are serious especially the older you get.
 So I wanted to kind of provide listeners with a general overview of the issues so they can better understand what should happen and to ensure that the recovery is successful.

-Understanding the Causes and Risk Factors
+Causes and Risk Factors of Falls in Older Adults

 So first of all I think understanding the fall would be pretty important because there's probably a spectrum of those.
 Is that an accurate statement?

 Dr. Sanders: Yeah I think so.
 You know the biggest thing that I think about when an older adult has fallen is number one understanding the circumstances around the falls and then how many falls are actually happening.
-And then also trying to emphasize when I'm talking with my patients really trying to emphasize that falls are really a marker of decline.
+And then also try to emphasize when I'm talking with my patients really trying to emphasize that falls are really a marker of decline.
 And so not all falls are created equal it's true but they do tend to signal that things are not going as well as they should be.

 Interviewer: Okay.
-That's interesting insight because I guess in my mind I was thinking a fall somebody gets hurt and then there's rehabilitation you know maybe a bone is broken or something like that.
+That's interesting insight because I guess in my mind I was thinking of a fall somebody gets hurt and then there's rehabilitation you know maybe a bone is broken or something like that.
 But if falls are starting to happen more frequently that's a symptom.
 That's a sign that something needs to happen before it becomes serious.

 Dr. Sanders: That's right.
 Yeah.
 And so that's why it's so important when you have a loved one who does have a fall to make sure that their provider knows about it.
 And even if they think it's something quite as simple as you know "Oh well mom just tripped over the sidewalk" that still probably needs to be brought up because then that should prompt questions of "Well how many times is this happening and what are the other circumstances around other falls?"